Angele Anang: Career

-Pokinwuttipob was a successful Beyonce impersonator.
-She has her first act in a transgender cabaret show in Bangkok; Calypso cabaret.
-After she quit the theater in 2018 she became a freelance drag performer internationally.

-Pokinwuttipob was announced as one of the fourteen contestants for the second season of Drag Race Thailand, that began airing on January 11, 2019.
+Angele was a successful Beyonce impersonator.
+She has her first act in a transgender cabaret show in Bangkok, Calypso Cabaret.
+Angele was announced as one of the fourteen contestants for the second season of Drag Race Thailand, that began airing on January 11, 2019.
 Throughout her time in the competition, she won six challenges, more than any other queen in the franchise's history.
 On April 5, she was crowned the winner.
-She is the first of only four transgender women to win a season of the Drag Race franchise, the second being Kylie Sonique Love winning the sixth series of RuPaul's Drag Race All Stars, the third being Vanessa Van Cartier winning the second series of Drag Race Holland, and the fourth being Willow Pill winning season 14 of RuPaul's Drag Race.
+She is the first of five transgender women to win a season of Drag Race; in chronological order, she was followed by Kylie Sonique Love on RuPaul's Drag Race All Stars (Season 6), Vanessa Van Cartier on Drag Race Holland (Season 2), Sasha Colby on RuPaul's Drag Race (Season 15), and Captivating Katkat on Drag Race Philippines (Season 2).

-In 2019, Anang spoke at DragCon NYC's "All Around the World: International Drag Queen" panel.

-Anang was a featured performer of Xtra in 2020, a digital drag show created to support drag queens struggling from the economic impact of the COVID-19 pandemic.
+In 2019, Angele spoke at DragCon NYC's "All Around the World: International Drag Queen" panel.
+Angele was a featured performer of Xtra in 2020, a digital drag show created to support drag queens struggling from the economic impact of the COVID-19 pandemic.
 Later that year, she was a featured performer of Oaklash, which was also held virtually.